Welcome to Image Optometry - Optometrist Vancouver, BC Trusts

 The Professional Sports Teams

-Working for the Vancouver Canucks (NHL), the Vancouver Giants (WHL), and the BC Lions (CFL) since 1994 as the team Optometrist Vancouver BC and Surrey BC locations were not enough to properly serve them.
+Working for the Vancouver Canucks (NHL) and the BC Lions (CFL) since 1994 as the team Optometrist and more recently, the Vancouver Whitecaps and the preferred team eye care provider and preferred optometrist for the MiLB's Vancouver Canadians.
+Vancouver BC and Surrey BC locations were not enough to properly serve them.
 More clinics were added in Port Moody to become a leading Tri-Cities Optometrist.